 By Nina Babiarz, Public Watchdogs Board Member

-If you want a face-to-face meeting with an elected official then I would highly recommend that your reference the previous articles in this series and implement at least some of the suggestions about developing a relationship with their office, staff and the elected official first.
+If you want a face-to-face meeting with an elected official then I highly recommend that you read the previous articles in this series and implement at least some of the suggestions about developing a relationship with their office, staff and the elected official first.
 If you haven’t then I can pretty much guarantee that you will be put to the back of the line behind those who have done a few minutes of homework.

 If you know your elected representative’s position on the issue you wish to discuss, voting history on legislation related to the topic, and public comments or interviews, then the first step is to contact the office and speak first to the staffer that is the specialist on the topic in the District office e.g. deadly nuclear waste, transportation, high utility bills, etc.

 When having this conversation regarding a request for a personal visit, know beforehand what EXACTLY you are requesting to discuss.
 For example, if you are looking to change your representative’s opinion on an issue, make sure you fine tune your talking points into a couple of key bullet points.

 You may only get enough time or focus for your ‘elevator speech’ so have your ducks in a row and be ready to count them off.
 Also, make certain to draw a correlation as to why your key points are important to his/her constituency; after all they are elected officials and this is always going to be their primary criteria and underlying motivating factor for any action.

 If, on the other hand, you are looking to make an appeal for support on a particular funding issue then become intimately familiar with what funding he/she has and also has or has not VOTED to support in the past.
 The voting record is important because, even though they may have verbalized a position, it is the voting record that must be your barometer for what their record actually is and how they will most likely respond to your request.
 Being able to anticipate this response gives you another tool with which to work in building your case.